sandesh300/sandesh300/README.md

 - 📝 Checkout my [Portfolio](https://sandesh-bhujbal.vercel.app)

-- 💼  Full Stack Developer
+- 💼  Software Engineer | Full Stack Developer

 - ✍️  Currently Learning Web Development, System Design, DBMS, and DSA.

-- 🤔 &nbsp; Exploring newer technologies and developing software solutions and quick hacks.
+- 🎯 &nbsp;Exploring newer technologies and developing software solutions and quick hacks.

-- 🎓 Recently completed a Master's degree in Computer Science from Modern College Pune.
+- 🎓 Recently completed a Master's degree in Computer Science from University of Pune.

 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
 Coffee <-> Code